functionzz/genai/files/mockup.md

 ![Extended Chat Explanation](./imgs/chat3.jpg)

 **Description:**
-- Continues the conversation with more in-depth commentary on financial data, possibly pointing out cost variances or profit margins.
+- Continues the conversation with more in depth commentary on financial data, possibly pointing out cost variances or profit margins.
 - The AI provides a short conclusion or recommendation, e.g., “Consider examining the drivers behind the increased income to maintain profitability.”
 - Highlights how the assistant can give a concise yet explanatory overview of the findings.